What is there to do in Skagway, Alaska?

 We had an amazing time just riding around in the sun and cool ocean breeze, discovering different parts of Skagway.

 I also want to mention, the owners (a husband and wife team) of Skagway Scooters are SUPER nice.
-They were easy to reach out to, very responsive, and did everything they could to accomodate us…. including giving us a ride back to the ship in their van so we could squeeze in every last second of using the scooters before boarding time!
+They were easy to reach out to, very responsive, and did everything they could to accommodate us…. including giving us a ride back to the ship in their van so we could squeeze in every last second of using the scooters before boarding time!

 The Town of Dyea